susannabolz/susannabolz.github.io/_pages/about.md

 I'm an economist researching the regional determinants of the diffusion of green technologies in Germany.
 I want to understand the role local authorities play in accelerating decarbonization.
 Primarily working with quantitative and text data, I strive to discover and exploit new data sources and use public registries for research.
 I'm currently working on the BMFTR-funded project [hyBit](https://hybit.org/de).

-Check out my [LinkedIn](https://www.linkedin.com/in/susanna-bolz-468378228/), [ORCID](https://orcid.org/0000-0002-3278-5629) and [GoogleScholar](https://scholar.google.de/citations?user=CfufX-4AAAAJ&hl=de&oi=ao) profiles.

-If you want to get in contact, write an email to sbolz[at]uni-bremen.de
+If you want to get in contact, write an email to sbolz[at]uni-bremen.de or connect with me on [LinkedIn](https://www.linkedin.com/in/susanna-bolz-468378228/).
+Further professional profiles are available on [GitHub](https://github.com/susannabolz), [ORCID](https://orcid.org/0000-0002-3278-5629) and [Google Scholar](https://scholar.google.de/citations?user=CfufX-4AAAAJ&hl=de&oi=ao).